apm-denizens/dsc80-project3/README.md

 <iframe src="assets/champion_freq.html" width="100%" height="500px" frameBorder=0></iframe>

 The bar graph keeps track of the total amount of times a champion is used.
 We ordered the bars from least frequent to most frequent.
 For the champion in question, we see that Talon is only used 65 times throughout the 2022 season.
+Comparing this to Nautilus, who was used 4427 times, we see that Talon is comparatively unpopular in the competitive scene.

 <iframe src="assets/kills_histogram.html" width="100%" height="500px" frameBorder=0></iframe>